 I believe that health in the mind and health in the body are connected, and I have a passion for helping people in nutrition as well.
 I once served as a food education instructor in Japan which is called "Shokuiku."
 I held workshops on food education and table manners for Japanese community.

 I live in San Diego and am a mother of two children.
 I have experienced beautiful healing in my own life journey through counseling I look forward to giving you the same.

 Southern California Education and Training in Bowen Family System Theory and Psychotherapy: A Systems View of Trauma

 Thought Field Therapy Algorithms Course

 Master of Arts in Marriage and Family Therapy from California School of Professional Psychology/Alliant International University (San Diego)

 Counselor at High Tech High School IEP program (Individualized Education Program) working with children and their families who have difficulty learning and functioning with depression, ADHD / ADD (Attention Deficit Hyperactivity Disorder) and anxiety issues.

 Bereavement counselor at the Hospice of the North Coast, providing care for families who lost their loved ones by physical illness, sudden death, suicide, and/or accidents.
 Provided mental care to patients, caregivers, and families, as well as support groups held in Hospice.

-"Depression is like a women in black.
+"Depression is like a woman in black.
 If she turns up, don't shoo her away.
-Invite her in, offer her a seat. treat her like a guest and listen to what she has to say."
+Invite her in, offer her a seat, treat her like a guest and listen to what she has to say."

 C. G. Jung